lgili/SpiceLab/docs/engines.md

 The CLI adapters auto-detect engine binaries.
 You can override discovery with env vars:

-- ngspice: set CAT_SPICE_NGSPICE to the full path of the ngspice executable.
+- ngspice: set CAT_SPICE_NGSPICE or SPICELAB_NGSPICE to the full path of the ngspice executable.
-- LTspice: set SPICELAB_LTSPICE to the LTspice executable.
+- LTspice: set SPICELAB_LTSPICE (or LTSPICE_EXE on Windows) to the LTspice executable.
   - macOS default: `/Applications/LTspice.app/Contents/MacOS/LTspice` (or `LTspiceXVII`).
 - Xyce: set SPICELAB_XYCE to the Xyce executable.

-If a binary cannot be found, the adapters raise a clear RuntimeError explaining how to configure it.
+If a binary cannot be found, the adapters raise an `EngineBinaryNotFound` error explaining how to configure it.
+The `*-cli` engine names map directly to the subprocess adapters registered via `spicelab.spice.registry`.

 ## Installation hints (quick)